Team

 Collaboration Liaison |

 Manchos is a good boy and is always happy to meet new people.
 Manchos is such an important asset to the Schuele lab because he attracts people from all throughout Stanford.
 He supports interdisciplinary collaborations in the lab because of his great smile and charming cuddles.
-Manchos is currently seeking a career in the fashion industry although he is specialized in food tasting and receiving hugs.
+Manchos is specialized in food tasting and receiving hugs.

 |